 This method is suitable when you know exactly which custom parameters you need to display.

-Third step: Loop through all custom parameters of the article
+Step 3: Loop through all the custom parameters of the article.

-In some cases, you may want to dynamically display all custom parameters of the article, or you are not sure which parameters there will be, and just want to list all non-empty parameters that have been set.
-At this time,archiveParamsLabels come into play.
-This label is specifically used to obtain all custom parameter lists of a specified article and supports iteration.
+In some cases, you may want to dynamically display all the custom parameters of the article, or you are not sure what parameters there will be, and just want to list all the non-empty parameters that have been set.
+At this time,archiveParamsThe label comes into play.
+This label is specifically used to obtain all custom parameter lists of a specified article and supports looping.

-archiveParamsThe usage of the label is as follows:
+archiveParamsThe usage method of the label is as follows:

 {% archiveParams params %}